Jude Bellingham leads fightback as Real Madrid recover to edge out Almeria

 Jordan Pefok bundled home from close range to give the hosts a lead, but Augsburg hit back in the second half.

-Phillip Tietz brought Augsburg level with a neat header two minutes into the half and the winner came four minutes later as Arne Engels found the bottom corner from inside the box to help Augsburg move above their opponents in the table.
+Phillip Tietz brought Augsburg level with a neat header and four minutes later Arne Engels found the bottom corner.

+In Serie A, Dusan Vlahovic netted a second-half brace as Juventus moved to the top of the table with a 3-0 victory over Lecce.
+Gleison Bremer headed a late third.

-In Serie A, Szymon Zurkowski scored a hat-trick to help Empoli move within two points of safety with a 3-0 win over Monza.
+Szymon Zurkowski scored a hat-trick to help Empoli move within two points of safety with a 3-0 win over Monza.
+His first, a spectacular volley, was the pick of the goals.

-Zurkowski put the hosts in front in superb fashion with a spectacular volley and doubled their lead with a header seven minutes before the break before he rounded off his treble with a right-footed tap-in after the break.

 Frosinone came from behind to end a run of five straight defeats with a 3-1 win over Cagliari.

-Sulemana bagged his first Serie A goal to give Cagliari a half-time lead, but Frosinone scored three times after the break.
+Ibrahim Sulemana bagged his first Serie A goal to give Cagliari a half-time lead, but Frosinone scored three times after the break through Luca Mazzitelli’s pinpoint header, Matias Soule’s free-kick and Kaio Jorge’s stoppage-time strike.

-Luca Mazzitelli’s pinpoint header brought them level before Matias Soule found the top corner from a free-kick and Kaio Jorge added a third in stoppage time.

-Bottom side Salernitana slipped to their 13th league defeat of the season as they lost 2-1 to Genoa.
+Bottom side Salernitana slipped to their 13th league defeat of the season Albert Gudmundsson’s penalty gave Genoa a 2-1 comeback win.

-Salernitana edged in front in the second minute thanks to Agustin Martegani, but they were not ahead for long as Mateo Retegui equalised 10 minutes later and Albert Gudmundsson’s penalty secured Genoa’s comeback victory.